 And keeping social harmony is a matter of life and death for women even in the 21st century.

-The author brings examples from children as well as adults, explaining that girls play as a means to connect, while men make the game the center stage (and in turn the game becomes a means for social rank, power, and defense of territory).
+The author brings examples from children as well as adults, explaining that girls play as a means to connect, while men make the game center stage (and in turn, the game becomes a means for social rank, power, and defense of territory).

 Men also have verbal production which is more about aggression and status.
 They brag, command, override others’ time to speak, etc. They do not avoid conflict and aggression and competition is part of their genetic makeup.